Eudoxier/cs532-s17/assignments/assignment_two/README.md

 *   http://adilmoujahid.com/posts/2014/07/twitter-analytics/

+&nbsp;
 see also:

 *   http://docs.tweepy.org/en/v3.5.0/index.html
 *   https://github.com/bear/python-twitter
 *   https://dev.twitter.com/rest/public

+&nbsp;

 But there are many other similar resources available on the web.
 Note that only Twitter API 1.1 is currently available; version 1 code will no longer work.
 Also note that you need to verify that the final target URI (i.e., the one that responds with a 200) is unique.
 You could have many different shortened URIs for www.cnn.com (t.co, bit.ly, goo.gl, etc.).
 For example: